handler.ts configuration

 You will have to return one of the following types of Errors:

-Error Type Retried Notes
+Error Type Retried Visible in Tray app logs Notes

-apiError
+apiError No No

 The following example shows connectorError returned upon failure to convert Markdown to HTML: